ntaraujo/kivy-easier/README.md

 buildozer android deploy run
 buildozer android logcat | grep python
 ```
-Note: part of the output will be results of ADB workarounds
+Note: part of the output will be the results of ADB workarounds

 More details about the usage [here](https://github.com/ntaraujo/kivy-easier/blob/master/USAGE.md).